Mosquito Coast: Attempted Spanish settlement

-British contact and recognition of the Kingdom of Mosquitia
+British contact and recognition of the Mosquito Kingdom

-Although the earliest accounts do not mention it, a political entity of uncertain organization, but probably not very stratified, which the English called the "Mosquito Kingdom" was present on the coast in the early seventeenth century.
-One of the kings of this polity visited England around 1634 at the behest of the Providence Island Company and stayed for three years.
+Although the earliest accounts do not mention it, a political entity of uncertain organization, but probably not very stratified, was present on the coast in the early 17th century.
+The English referred to it as the "Mosquito Kingdom".
+One of its kings visited England around 1638 at the behest of the Providence Island Company and sealed an alliance.

-In subsequent years, the kingdom stood strongly against any Spanish incursions and was prepared to offer rest and asylum to any anti-Spanish groups that might come to their shores.
+In subsequent years, the kingdom stood strongly against any Spanish incursions and was prepared to offer sanctuary to any anti-Spanish groups that might come to their shores.
 At the very least English and French privateers and pirates did visit there, taking in water and food.
-A detailed account of the kingdom written by a buccaneer known only as M. W. describes its organization as being fundamentally egalitarian, with the king and some officials (usually called "Captains" in that period but later being more elaborate) being primarily military leaders, but only in time of war.
+A detailed account of the kingdom written by a buccaneer describes its organization as being fundamentally egalitarian, with the king and some officials (usually called "captains" in that period but later being more elaborate) being primarily military leaders, but only in wartime.

 Early British alliance

-An early Spanish map showing the demarcated province of Taguzgalpa, which soon became Mosquitia.

-The first British contacts with the Mosquito region started around 1630, when the agents of the English chartered Providence Island Company—of which the Earl of Warwick was chairman and John Pym treasurer—occupied two small cays and established friendly relations with the local inhabitants.
-Providence Island, the company's main base and settlement, entered into regular correspondence with the coast during the decade of company occupation, 1630–1641.
+The first British contacts with the Mosquito region started around 1630, when the agents of the English chartered Providence Island Company—of which the Earl of Warwick was chairman and John Pym treasurer—occupied two cays and established friendly relations with the local inhabitants.
+Providence Island, the company's main base and settlement, entered into regular correspondence with the coast during the decade of company occupation, 1631–1641.

-The first English settlers to the mainland arrived in 1633, exchanging products through primitive trade with the Miskitos.
-The English exchanged manufactured goods such as guns, machetes, beads, mirrors etc., in exchange for cocoa, animal skins, sarsaparilla, rubber, wood, and turtle shells.

-The Providence Island Company sponsored the Miskito's "King's Son" visit to England during the reign of Charles I (1625–1649).
-When his father died, this son returned home and placed his country under English protection.
-Following the capture of Providence Island by Spain in 1641, England did not possess a base close to the coast.
-However, shortly after the English captured Jamaica in 1655, they recommenced relations with the coast, and Oldman went to visit England in 1661.
-According to the testimony of his son Jeremy, taken around 1699, he was received in audience by "his brother king", Charles II and was given a "lac'd hat" and a commission "to kindly use and relieve such straggling Englishmen as should chance to come that way with plantains, fish, and turtle."
+The Providence Island Company sponsored the Miskito's "king's son" visit to England during the reign of Charles I (1625–1649).
+When the king died, the son returned home and placed his country under English protection.

+Following the capture of Providence Island by Spain in 1641, England lacked a base close to the coast.
+However, shortly after the English captured Jamaica in 1655, they recommenced relations with the coast, and King Oldman went to visit England.
+According to the testimony of his son Jeremy, taken around 1699, he was received in audience by "his brother king", Charles II, and was given a "lac'd hat" and a commission "to kindly use and relieve such straggling Englishmen as should chance to come that way".